Social Science Building

 - Three additional four-unit upper-division courses with the prefix ANAR

-- Five additional four-unit, upper-division elective courses within the Department of Anthropology
+- Six additional four-unit, upper-division elective courses within the Department of Anthropology

-Students majoring in anthropological archaeology are encouraged to take the field-school ANAR 190.
+Students majoring in anthropological archaeology are encouraged to take the field-school ANAR 190 or ANAR 119.

 The Major in Anthropology with Concentration in Biological Anthropology